 Sleep—such a healing balm and one of the three pillars of health in Ayurveda.
 When sleep is off, everything is off.
 And when sleep is good—well, we all know the amazing feeling of a good night’s rest.

-sharing with loved ones or journaling
+journaling or sharing with loved ones

 taking a warm bath

-restorative yoga or meditation
+gentle yoga, or meditation

-relaxing and inspiring music/media/books
+relaxing and inspiring music or books

 sipping herbal sleep tea (Tulsi Sleep Tea, Sleepy Time…)